Go back to Blogs

 When filing for divorce, you have the option of a fault or no-fault divorce.
 No-fault divorce is generally preferred because it is much less expensive and easier to obtain.

 Reasons for a divorce in this case usually come down to irreconcilable differences, incompatibility or the irretrievable breakdown of a marriage.
 Many states do require a period of separation before they will finalize your divorce request.
-The reason for this is in hopes that spouses may be able to overcome their differences during this period of trial separation and repair their marriage.
+The reason for this is to allow both parties to reflect on their decision separately and are certain they want to begin the divorce process.

 A fault divorce is occurring because of someone's fault.
-Possible grounds for divorce could be adultery, homosexuality (for heterosexual married couples), cruelty, mental illness, impotence or infertility.
-Again, it varies by state.
+Possible grounds for divorce could be adultery, mental or physical abuse, criminal conviction, fraud, or other reasons.
+These reasons will vary by state.

 If you are filing for a fault divorce, you must be able to prove this behavior occurred in a court of law.
 It's a much longer and more expensive process, and yes, one that could be publicly embarrassing to both spouses as well as cause issues for any children involved, and for these reasons it is not as common.